 (dementia day care service)

 The club aims to improve the quality of life for people with what is often a socially isolating condition, as well as support them to continue to live in their own homes for as long as possible.
-Carers are given the opportunity to take a break while clients are at the club.

 The club helps to monitor problems which may arise throughout the course of the illness and offers advice to clients and carers on where to go for help.
 Staff keep up links with other caring organisations.